 We are prioritising areas for completion before the start of the 2023 school year, including additional carparking.
 Families can be assured that the school has the facilities required to accommodate all students enrolled for 2023.

 We will keep you up to date over Term 4 and look forward to sharing this new space with our community soon.

-The end goal of the project is the construction of a new Learning Community for up to 600 students that incorporates general learning settings, specialist learning settings including food technology and Science Technology Engineering Art and Maths (STEAM), and small group programs.
+The project will provide additional capacity for up to 600 students.
+This incorporates the learning community with specialist areas including food technology, Science Technology Engineering Art and Maths (STEAM), and small group programs.

 Additional carparking with two new carparks and a realignment of the current carpark, new outdoor learning and play areas will also be delivered in the expansion, along with a new Community Hub - a flexible space that can accommodate community activities.